About Us/Events/For Professionals/ Careers / Follow Us

 department in New York City, and its Mount Sinai Access service is one of the largest and most

-among the country’s best children’s hospitals in 7 out of 10 pediatric
+among the country’s best children’s hospitals in seven pediatric specialties.

 The mission of the Mount Sinai Health System is to provide compassionate patient care with seamless coordination and to advance medicine through unrivaled education, research, and outreach in the many diverse communities we serve.